Terms of Business

 - Does not cover driver abuse or neglect such as, but not limited to, vehicle damage as a result of the vehicle not being serviced according to manufacturer’s guidelines, or Diesel Particulate Filter warnings being ignored.

-How does a Finance Provider Maintained agreement work in practice?
+How does a Lender Maintained agreement work in practice?

-The following is a typical example highlighting the price difference between a Finance Provider Maintained agreement and a Driver Maintained agreement for an Audi A1 Diesel Hatchback 1.6 TDI SE 3dr.
+The following is a typical example highlighting the price difference between a Lender Maintained agreement and a Driver Maintained agreement for an Audi A1 Diesel Hatchback 1.6 TDI SE 3dr.

 |Contract Type||Monthly Payment||Contract Duration||Mileage|